Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Private law agreements for the transfer of environmental liabilities that are set out in the environmental code may be effective between their signatories, but will be ineffective vis-à-vis the authorities.
-Environmental authorities will turn to the operator/permit holder as the liable party for compliance and remediation issues.
-The parties will thus need to tailor their agreements, bearing in mind who the officially exposed liable party will be: the operating/permit holding entity will generally not change in a share sales, whereas it may in an asset purchase.
+Environmental authorities will turn to the operator or permit holder as the liable party for compliance and remediation issues and generally not to the property owner or mother company, except in specific circumstances where they have been proven to be at fault.
+The parties will thus need to tailor their agreements, bearing in mind the officially exposed liable party (the operating or permit holding entity will generally not change in a share sales, whereas it may in an asset purchase).

 What environmental due diligence measures are recommended before concluding share sales/asset purchases?